Is it possible that instead of watching the thinking, I am thinking of watching?

 Beware of your mind more than anything else in the world.
 It is the greatest deceiving device which has been created by your body, physiology, chemistry, biology.
 It keeps you tethered to the body and does not allow you to open your eyes to your consciousness.
 It keeps you engaged; it does not give you even a little holiday.
 The danger is that if you are given a little holiday you may become aware of your inner grandeur, the beauty of your being and the enormous truth and the glory of it.
 And once you have seen that splendor, you are not going to be deceived anymore.

-Yogananda, now change it.
+Now change it.
 Instead of thinking of watching, start watching the thinking.
 Even if the thinking is about watching, watch.
 It does not matter what is the object of thinking – it can be watching – don’t get at all disturbed.
 You go on watching even thinking about watching and the watching that you will be doing will reveal secrets and the mystery of your being.
 And as they are revealed, mind disappears.

 Mind is only there while you are utterly unconscious and ignorant.
 When more light is brought by meditation, watching, mind disappears like darkness.
 It is not a strong enemy; it is just that you have never tried to go beyond it.